-We are interested in how gender intersects with definitions of nationality, race, ethnicity, and class; and how gender identities are constantly redefined over time.
-By exploring the relationship between gender identity and cultural meaning, we prepare students to think comparatively, structurally, and critically about their experiences and impact on the world.
+University of the Pacific offers a minor in gender studies for students interested in how gender intersects with definitions of nationality, race, ethnicity and class.
+You will explore how gender identities are constantly redefined over time.
+By analyzing the relationship between gender identity and cultural meaning, you will learn to think comparatively, structurally and critically about your own experiences and their impact on the world.

-Extracurricular activities are an integral part of the Gender Studies Program.
-We organize and support a variety of events pertaining to gender and diversity.
+Extracurricular activities pertaining to gender and diversity are an integral part of the Gender Studies Program.
 Examples include:

 - Guest lectures

 - Student research conferences

 - Film showings